lucaspetti/poem/README.md

 I added six languages to start: English, French, Spanish, German, Italian and Portuguese.
 I chose these because they are the ones I can read (or at least try to).

-Application made using Javascript.
-Currently rewriting in React.
+Application made using Javascript and refactored in React.